 Every student will receive an Assessment Booklet for their Year group.
 This Assessment Booklet contains three sections.
+These Assessment Books are also provided on the school website.

 The first section of each Assessment Booklet contains information about school assessment procedures and, where necessary, information about the Record of School Achievement (in the Years 10 and 11 booklets) and the Higher School Certificate (in the Years 11 and 12 booklets).